 Diplomatic Officers At The Consulate

-The Nigerian Consul-General in South Africa is Ambassador Godwin Adakole Adama; a seasoned Nigerian diplomat.
+The Nigerian Consul-General in South Africa is His Excellency Abdulmalik Mike Ahmed; a Nigerian diplomat with many years of experience in diplomacy across Africa.
 The other consuls stationed at this office are:

 |Consul (Consular & Immigration)||S. U. Udom|